securitybunker/databunker/README.md

 GDPR statement: *Personal data should be processed in a manner that ensures appropriate security and confidentiality of the  personal data, including for preventing unauthorized access to or use of personal data and the equipment used for the processing.*

-**NOTE**: Implementing this project does not make you fully compliant with GDPR requirements and you still need to consult with an attorney specializing in privacy.

 #### Diagram of old-style solution.